How Bias Creeps into Your DE&I Process—and What to Do About It

 • “In the last seven days, have you received recognition or praise for doing good work?”

-specific behaviors or outcomes are more likely to yield actionable insights.
+Research highlights that clear, measurable feedback is essential for understanding employee experiences and driving performance outcomes (Gallup, 2022).
+Questions tied to specific behaviors or outcomes are more likely to yield actionable insights.

-To avoid this trap, organizations should craft survey questions that are precise and aligned with
+To avoid this trap, organizations should craft survey questions that are precise and aligned with DE&I objectives.
+For instance, instead of asking broadly about development encouragement, consider: “Does your direct manager provide regular, actionable feedback on your performance?”

-2. Avoiding Demographic Questions
+1. Avoiding Demographic Questions

-often out of a desire to maintain confidentiality or avoid discomfort, particularly in smaller
+Another critical error arises when organizations omit demographic questions from surveys, often out of a desire to maintain confidentiality or avoid discomfort, particularly in smaller organizations.
+While this may seem cautious, it can unintentionally obscure the experiences of marginalized groups.

 When the majority group dominates the survey population, aggregated results may present an overly optimistic view of the workplace, masking disparities faced by minoritized employees.
 According to the Harvard Business Review (Thomas, 2023), failing to disaggregate data by demographic groups can perpetuate systemic inequities, as organizations remain blind to the unique challenges faced by underrepresented employees.
 To ensure accurate insights, organizations should thoughtfully incorporate demographic questions, accompanied by clear communication about confidentiality and data usage.
 This approach enables a nuanced understanding of DE&I challenges and helps pinpoint specific areas for improvement.

-3. Double-Barreled and Ambiguous Questions
+1. Double-Barreled and Ambiguous Questions

-questions, which combine multiple ideas into one and force respondents to provide a single
+Even surveys designed with good intentions can include double-barreled or ambiguous questions, which combine multiple ideas into one and force respondents to provide a single answer.
+For example:

 • “How would you rate your work environment and pay?”

-and pay—into a single response, making it impossible to determine which aspect influenced the
+Such questions are problematic because they merge two distinct factors—work environment and pay—into a single response, making it impossible to determine which aspect influenced the respondent’s answer.
+This ambiguity hampers the organization’s ability to act on the data effectively.

-ambiguous survey questions can undermine trust in the survey process and result in incomplete
+A study by the Society for Human Resource Management (SHRM, 2023) underscores that ambiguous survey questions can undermine trust in the survey process and result in incomplete or misleading data.

-To eliminate this issue, organizations should separate these topics into individual questions,
+To eliminate this issue, organizations should separate these topics into individual questions, such as:

 • “How would you rate your work environment?”